applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 ```
 <Family name="FAMILY_1" showBottomPadding="true">
 ```
-`name` attribute is a family name and on parsing it should match with `ZappScreen.styles.family`
+`name` attribute is a family name and when parsing it should match with `ZappScreen.styles.family`
 `showBottomPadding` adds a padding to the very end of the screen.

 Then we define `<Screens>` for `<Family>`